tentone/dartboy/README.md

 # DartBoy

-- Dart based GameBoy (and GameBoy Color) emulator that runs on desktop, mobile and web using the flutter framework.
+- Dart based GameBoy (and GameBoy Color) emulator that runs on desktop, mobile and web using the Flutter framework (tested on Windows and Android).
 - Project was developed using Flutter 1.5.5 and Dart 2.3.0.
-- Supports MBC1, MBC2, MBC3, MBC5 and basic cartridges, hassupport for GameBoy Color games.
+- Supports MBC1, MBC2, MBC3, MBC5 and basic cartridges, has basic support for GameBoy Color games.
+Does not support Super GameBoy specific features.

-- Does not support Super GameBoy specific features.
+### Screenshots

-Screenshots
+TODO